 If you are accepted into an alternative sentencing program, you are required to pay for any expenses associated with them.
 Doing community service is free, but fees for rehab or classes may run into hundreds of dollars.

-Note that Nevada now permits courts to offer diversion, which is a kind of pre-prosecution alternative sentencing.
+Note that Nevada now permits courts to offer diversion, a kind of pre-prosecution alternative sentencing.
 You complete a program, and the court dismisses the charge.
-Best of all, you can still participate in the diversion program if you cannot pay.
+Best of all, you can still participate in the diversion program if you cannot pay.1

 Alternative sentencing is typically available only if you are convicted of certain misdemeanors such as: